 Finally, Pace continues to advance the Pulse 95th Street Line.
 The agency received an Invest in Cook grant in 2021 from Cook County to complete an environmental review and advanced conceptual design work for the corridor.
-The design and construction of the project has also been recommended for funding by CMAP as part of the CMAQ federal grant program.
-Combined with an investment from the RTA and other sponsors, this award will also fund the installation of transit signal priority in this corridor.
+The design and construction of the project has also been recommended for funding by CMAP as part with an investment from the RTA and other sponsors, this award will also fund the installation of transit signal priority in this corridor.
 The 95th Street Line will span 12.8 miles, traveling from the CTA Red Line 95th/Dan Ryan Station in Chicago to Moraine Valley Community College in Palos Hills.